Improve Page Speed For Google SEO In Actionable Ways

 Tips for quickly measuring and improving page speed

-Ok.
+Okay.
 So, maybe you’re like a lot of webmasters or publishers and are traditionally used to using tools like Page Speed Insights to measure your site’s speed.
 What can you do instead to account for things like DOM interactive and to get a better idea of how fast visitors are actually accessing content?

 I mentioned Status Cake once above; as they have done some great research in this area, but they truly are one of the best tools for understanding backend monitoring (namely website speed).

-Status Cake offers a free version of their technology and some affordable “premium” versions as well.
+Status Cake offers a free version of its technology and some affordable “premium” versions as well.
 If site speed is a major concern for you (which it may not need to be), I recommend leveraging tools like this to get a holistic and objective view of your actual page speeds.

 It’s also worth mentioning that if you use the Ezoic platform (free to use) on your website, you can access DOM metrics and other advanced visitor behavior information in your User Experience reporting dashboard.
 This may offer some of the deepest insights available on how things like website speed and other variables that are impacting the mobile visitor experience metrics that ultimately affect SEO the most.